cheminfo/file-collection/README.md

 ## Introduction

-This library allows to manipulate a large amount of files coming from local or remote source.
+This library allows to manipulate a large amount of files coming from local or remote sources.

-In order to make compatible code between the browser and node and to allow drag and drop of a folder it is useful to an abstraction level.
+This library allows to have the same code in the browser and in nodejs.

-This package allows to create a `file-collection` than can further be saved as a `ium` file (zip file containing all the data and an index.json file).
+This package allows to create a `file-collection` than can further be saved as a `ium` file (zip file containing all the data and an `index.json` file).

 The structure of the zip file is at follow: